Optimal Data-Based Binning for Histograms

+In addition to these applications, \texttt{optBINS} already has been used to generate histograms in several other published studies.
+One study by Nir et al. \cite{Nir:2006} involved making histograms of rational numbers, which led to particularly pathological `spike and void' distributions.
+In this case, there is no maximum to the log posterior.
+However, adding small random numbers to the data was again shown to be an effective remedy.

+Our algorithm also can be readily applied to multi-dimensional data sets, which we demonstrated with a two-dimensional data set.
+In practice, we have been applying \texttt{optBINS} to three-dimensional data sets with comparable results.
+We have also implemented a nested sampling algorithm that enables the user to select either the most probable number of bins (mode) or the mean number of bins.
+The nested sampling implementation displays significant speed-up over the exhaustive search algorithm, especially in the case of higher dimensions.

-It should be noted that we are working with a piecewise-constant model of the density function, and \emph{not} a histogram.
+It should be noted that we are working with a piecewise-constant model of the density function, and \emph{not} a histogram \textit{per se}.
 The distinction is subtle, but important.
 Given the full posterior probability for the model parameters and a selected number of bins, one can estimate the mean bin probabilities and their associated standard deviations.
 This is extremely useful in that it quantifies uncertainties in the density model, which can be used in subsequent calculations.
 In this paper, we demonstrated that with small numbers of data points the magnitude of the error bars on the bin heights is on the order of the bin heights themselves.
 Such a situation indicates that too few data exist to infer a density function.
 This can also be determined by examining the marginal posterior probability for the number of bins.
 In cases where there are too few data points, the posterior will not possess a well-defined mode.
 In our experiments with Gaussian-distributed data, we found that approximately 150 data points are needed to accurately estimate the density model when the functional form of the density is unknown.
-This approach has an additional advantage in that we can use the \texttt{optBINS} algorithm to identify data sets where the data have been excessively truncated.
-This will be explored further in future papers \citep{Knuth:2006}.